Montgomery Improvement Association: Funding

+Negotiations

-After the MIA's initial meeting, the executive committee drafted the demands of the boycott and agreed that the campaign would continue until demands were met.
+After the MIA's initial meeting on December 5, the executive committee drafted the demands of the boycott and agreed that the campaign would continue until demands were met.
 Their demands included courteous treatment by bus operators, first-come, first-served seating, and employment of African American bus drivers.

-Thus, despite the Supreme Court's decision in Brown v.
-Board of Education, the MIA was initially willing to accept a compromise that was consistent with separate but equal rather than complete integration.
+Thus, despite the Supreme Court's decision in Browder v.
+Gayle, the MIA was initially willing to accept a compromise that was consistent with separate but equal rather than complete integration.
 In this respect, it followed the pattern of earlier boycott campaigns in the Deep South during the 1950s.
-A prime example was the successful boycott of service stations in Mississippi for refusing to provide restrooms for blacks.
+A prime example of this was the successful boycott of service stations in Mississippi for refusing to provide restrooms for African Americans.
 The organizer of that campaign, T.R.M.
 Howard of the Regional Council of Negro Leadership, had spoken in Montgomery as King's guest at the Dexter Avenue Baptist Church only days before Parks's arrest.

-Over the next year, the MIA organized carpools and held weekly gatherings with sermons and music to keep the black community mobilized.
-Also during this time period, officers of the organization negotiated with Montgomery city leaders, coordinated legal challenges with the NAACP to the city's bus segregation ordinance, and supported the boycott financially, raising money by passing the plate at meetings and soliciting support from northern and southern civil rights organizations.

-Victory
+These simple demands were brought by members of the MIA's negotiating committee to a meeting with Montgomery representatives on December 8, yet they were rejected.
+After the city refused these demands and subsequent meetings on December 17 and 19 came to the same stalemate, the MIA realized that it needed to alter its proposals.
+The MIA later met with the Men of Montgomery (MOM) on February 8, 1956, and again on the 13th, to attempt to negotiate an end to the boycott.
+Again, the MIA tried to compromise with the white leaders of Montgomery by amending their demands to ask for reduced bus fare, hiring of African American drivers, and five reserved seats on buses for white people.
+However, these more moderate demands were rejected by the Montgomery representatives, thus causing the MIA to rethink them.
+The proposals became more radical after this with the MIA's transportation committee even calling for the creation of its own public transportation system, an idea that would later be refused by Montgomery city officials.
+Finally, these demands culminated in MIA attorney Fred Gray, along with help from the legal division of the NAACP, issuing Browder v.
+Gayle, a lawsuit fully challenging the constitutionality of segregation on Montgomery buses.

+After Integration

+However, though the MIA achieved total desegregation of public transportation in Montgomery, the MIA’s leadership of the boycott did not immediately end, as the African American population of Montgomery still had the task of actually integrating the buses.
+To achieve this, the MIA led nonviolent training sessions in churches and high schools every week to prepare the members of the community to face potential backlash.
+The organization also held the Institute on Nonviolence and Social Change on December 3 through 9, a week-long workshop that was meant to honor the first anniversary of the Montgomery bus boycott and further teach nonviolence to the community.